rome/tools/packages/@romejs/compiler/lint/rules/js/noCatchAssign.test.md

  unknown:1:23 lint/js/noCatchAssign ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Don't reassign catch parameters
+  ✖ Do not reassign catch parameters.

     try { } catch (e) { e; e = 10; }
                            ^

+  ℹ Use a local variable instead.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━